No Proof: Mid America Pet Food $5.5M Class Action Settlement

 How to claim a class action rebate

-Settlement administrator's mailing address: MID AMERICA PET FOOD SETTLEMENT c/o Settlement Administrator, 1650 Arch Street, Suite 2210 Philadelphia, PA 19103
+Settlement administrator's mailing address: Mid America Pet Food Settlement, c/o Settlement Administrator, 1650 Arch St., Suite 2210 Philadelphia, PA 19103

-Claims must be submitted online or postmarked by Feb.
+Class members must submit their claim online or postmark it by Feb.
 5, 2026.
-One consumer food purchase and/or pet injury claim allowed per household.
+Each household can only submit one consumer food purchase and/or pet injury claim.

 Required proof and claim information